 During the month of November, Capital Area Healthy Start is observing and actively taking part in National Child Safety and Prevention Month.
-Throughout this month, and year-round, we aim to educate expectant mothers and new families on not only how to keep their babies healthy, but how to ensure their safety.
-Once your baby enters the world it can feel like a dangerous place you must protect them from, but don’t worry!
+Throughout this month and year-round, we aim to educate expectant mothers and new families on how to keep their babies healthy and ensure their safety.
+Once your baby enters the world, it can feel like a dangerous place you must protect them from, but don’t worry!
 We are here to provide you with safety tips and reminders on how you can best protect your baby in your home and beyond.

 Next up is safe sleep.
 While it is important to keep potentially harmful items out of reach, it is critical that you provide and maintain a safe sleep environment.
 The American Academy of Pediatrics (AAP) recommends the following for creating a safe sleep environment for your baby:

 - Place the baby on his or her back on a firm sleep surface such as a crib or bassinet with a tight-fitting sheet.

 - Avoid the use of soft bedding, including crib bumpers, blankets, pillows, and soft toys.
 The crib should be bare.

 - Share a bedroom with parents, but not the same sleeping surface, preferably until the baby turns one but at least for the first six months.
 Room-sharing decreases the risk of SIDS by as much as 50 percent.

 - Avoid baby’s exposure to smoke, alcohol, and illicit drugs.

 Now comes childproofing.
 There are several approved tools to help you protect your baby from potential accidents or injuries.
 Placing safety gates in areas that house dangerous items, attaching angle braces to soften sharp edges of furniture, and using childproof caps on medications are all simple yet effective ways to protect your baby.